DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2020-08-01-understanding_markov_chain_monte_carlo.md

 - Python
 - Bayesian inference
 - Bash
-- bash
-- python
 seo_description: An in-depth exploration of Markov Chain Monte Carlo (MCMC), its algorithms, and its applications in statistics, probability theory, and numerical approximations.
 seo_title: Comprehensive Guide to Markov Chain Monte Carlo (MCMC)
 seo_type: article
 summary: Markov Chain Monte Carlo (MCMC) is an essential tool in probabilistic computation, used for sampling from complex distributions.
 This article explores its foundations, algorithms like Metropolis-Hastings, and various applications in statistics and numerical integration.
 tags:
 - Markov chain monte carlo
 - Probability distributions